justinribeiro/lighthouse-action/README.md

 1. I wanted a simpler, cleaner example anyone could jump into, fork, and make their own.
 2. None of the other offerings post on a PR the audit result.
-3. I wanted to explore harsher network conditioning.
+3. I wanted to explore harsher network conditioning, which I already do in things like my [lighthouse-jest-example](https://github.com/justinribeiro/lighthouse-jest-example) fairly successfully.

 ## The future